From wild and rare to livestock and pets – more of us want to know what animals are doing 24/7 and wearable technology is providing the answers.

 Petalways activity monitor for dogs is a pendant which attaches to the collar and, just like human health trackers, monitors sleep patterns, calories burned, activity duration and even how many steps they’ve taken.
 Or the CleverPet Hub, a games console for dogs to keep them amused when you are out.
 The plastic dome, complete with speakers and flashing lights gives out treats when tasks are completed.
 An app lets you monitor your dog’s progress remotely.
 If it is your dog’s emotional state you want to understand, the Upathy collar tells you if your canine friend is happy, relaxed or excited by analysing its heart rate.

-Orange Business Services, for example, is supporting Finish company Yepzon’s global expansion plan with IoT and SIM cards for locator devices, which includes wearables for pets.
+Orange Business, for example, is supporting Finish company Yepzon’s global expansion plan with IoT and SIM cards for locator devices, which includes wearables for pets.
 The devices use Bluetooth, GPS and mobile network technologies to provide accurate location information through a mobile app on smartphones.

 IoT – a farmer’s friend